FreedomBen/breakout71/Readme.md

 - on mobile, relative movement of the touch would be amplified and added to the puck
 - option : don't pause on mobile when lifting finger
 - [obigre] Offer to level ups perks separately
-- bring back detailed help of perks as "intel"
 - https://weblate.org/fr/
 - strict sample size red borders ?
-- add some tutorial-like hints
-- It's a bit confusing at first to grasp that one upgrade is applied randomly at the start of the game.
-Offer instead to skip lvl 1 and directly pick 4 perks, but only if you manage to clear lvl 1 with 4 upgrades.
 - on mobile, add an element that feels like it can be "grabbed" and make it shine while writing "Push here to play"
 - add a clickable button to allow sound to play in chrome android
 - see how to do fullscreen on ios, or at least explain to do aA/hide toolbars
-- translation
 - when game resumes near bottom, be unvulnerable for .5s ? , once per level